hannesdelbeke/brain/Unity - add notes to gameobjects.md

 /// <summary>
 /// Attach this script to any gameObject for which you want to put a note.
 /// </summary>
-public class ThisIsComment : MonoBehaviour
+public class Comment : MonoBehaviour
 {
     [TextArea]
     public string Notes = "";